 The purpose of these literary devices is to provide a sense of continuity and to draw in the listener, much like with rhyming.

-In songwriting they are not quite as commonly used as rhyming, but when used cleverly can be rather effective in making a lyric more memorable.
+In songwriting they may not be quite as easily recognised as rhyming, but when used cleverly can be rather effective in making a lyric more memorable.

 They are also fun to sing!

 Let’s take a look at some examples of each: